snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md

 - Ordering the Name column alphabetically
 - Filtering the listing by Type and / or Vendor

-Once located either click on the name to view the Data Structure and then click the '**Migrate to production**' button, or click the three dots to bring up the action menu where you can select **'Migrate to production'**.
+Once located, either click on the name to view the Data Structure and then click the "Migrate to production" button, or click the three dots to bring up the action menu where you can select "Migrate to production".

 ![](images/image-8.png)